aksharabruno/PRETSA/README.md

 # PRETSA-Algorithm Family

-This document details the extensions made to the Pretsa_star algorithm to enhance privacy and security through l-diversity implementation, privacy level assessment, and replay attack prevention.
-This is done in extension to the original work done by Stephen A. et. al [^1].
+This document details the extensions made to the Pretsa_star algorithm [^1] to enhance privacy and security through l-diversity implementation, privacy level assessment, and replay attack prevention.

 Original repository: https://github.com/samadeusfp/PRETSA